Go to the Students section

 Go to the Business and Employers section

-The GDPR supersedes national laws including the UK Data Protection Act, unifying data protection and easing the flow of personal data across the 28 EU member states.
+The GDPR superseded national laws including the UK Data Protection Act, unifying data protection and easing the flow of personal data across the 28 EU member states.
 From the 25 May 2018 all organisations that process the personally identifiable information of EU residents are required to abide by a number of provisions or face significant penalties.
+From 1 January 2021 the UK GDPR were introduced.

-As a public body the new GDPR will increase the obligations of Oxford Brookes University under the current Data Protection Act and will introduce substantial penalties (2 – 4% of turnover) for violations of the regulation, including fines for administrative errors such as incorrect recording and reporting.
+As a public body the new UK GDPR will increase the obligations of Oxford Brookes University under the current Data Protection Act and will introduce substantial penalties for violations of the regulation, including fines for administrative errors such as incorrect recording and reporting.

 Personal data is any information that can be used to identify a single, living individual, whether it relates to private, professional or public life.
 It can be anything from a name, a home address, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer’s IP address.